rokko-ed17q1/hw07/README.md

 ## Assignment

 Clone, create a new branch as always.
-Read `problem.pdf` and write your solution in `R/solution.R`.
-Knit `solution.Rmd` to get `solution.pdf`.
-If there is no errors or wanings in the PDF file, you are done.
-Add & commit `R/solution.R`, `solution.Rmd` and `solution.pdf` and open a Pull Request by the deadline.
+Read `problem.pdf` and write your solution in `solution.Rmd`.
+Knit, commit all necessary files and open a PR.

 ## Need help?